+Middlesex University doesn’t tolerate any kind of hate crime, including homophobia and transphobia.
 According to Stonewall’s LGBT in Britain Universities report, 22% of lesbian, bisexual and gay students and 60% of students who identify as trans have faced negative comments from other students whilst at University.
 These comments can have a negative impact on students’ university experience and have a detrimental effect on their mental health and engagement with their course.

 The most important thing you can do in these situations is to speak up.
-You can find out more about hate incidents and hate crimes on this helpsheet including where to report any such instances on social media, or regarding an incident that does not involve another member of the #TeamMDX community.
+You can find out more about hate incidents and hate crimes on this helpsheet including where to report any such instances on social media, or regarding an incident that does not involve another member of the Middlesex community.

 If you witness or experience any such incident, especially which involves a member of the #TeamMDX community, please report this immediately to our Care and Concern team.

 If you need immediate support on campus, you should call Security on 0208 411 6200.

 If you are living in MDX halls of residence, you have 24/7 security who you should also report any such incidents too.

+#TeamMDX are proud to support #TransRightsAreHumanRights and support trans people as employees, colleagues and students.
 See the growing group of leading businesses who are also speaking up for trans equality in the UK at transrightsarehumanrights.co.uk